To elaborate (‘rate’ pronounced like ‘date’ in the verb form of elaborate) is “to add more details” or “to explain something more.”

 Using could is slightly more formal than using can.

 In this case, we could say, Please tell me in more detail. or Please give me more information.

 You might also hear someone say, Allow me to elaborate.
 This means they want to explain in more detail or give more information.

 Instead of saying, Tell me more. you can say, Please elaborate.
 Please elaborate is more formal and academic than Please tell me more.

 By changing the pronunciation (‘rate’ pronounced like ‘ret’), elaborate becomes an adjective.

-We can make elaborate an adverb in the typical way (-ly): elaborately.
+We can make elaborate an adverb in the typical way by adding -ly: elaborately.

-We can make elaborate a noun in the typical way (-tion): elaboration.
+We can make elaborate a noun in the typical way using -tion): elaboration.